jessesadler/debkeepr/README.md

 #> 13  5  5
 ```

-Another option available in almost all of the functions that deal with lsd values is to round the pence or denarius unit to a specified decimal place.
+Another option available in all of the functions that deal with lsd values is to round the pence or denarius unit to a specified decimal place.
 The `round` argument helps to simplify the output and avoids the issue of rounding lsd values to a non-normalized value.
 The default is to round to the 5th decimal place.

 ``` r
 # Using round outside of debkeepr functions can lead to non-normalized value